Lego Club and Lego Sessions

 - The group works together to build the LEGO structure according to the principles of play therapy.

-What are the rules of LEGO therapy?
+What are the rules of LEGO based therapy?

-LEGO therapy rules can be customised according to the abilities and skills of each individual.
+LEGO based therapy rules can be customised according to the abilities and skills of each individual.
 Common rules include:

 - Structures must be built together by the group.

 - If you break something, you have to fix it or ask for help to fix it.